 When is rounding useful?

 - What is the main difference between Roman numerals and the decimal system?

 - Is there a way of remembering when to multiply and divide when converting units of measure?

 Big Question: What if we didn’t plant trees?

 We will start the topic living things and their habitats including looking at environmental changes that pose dangers to living things.

 We will use straightforward scientific evidence to answer questions and to support findings that we make.

 Construct and interpret a variety of food chains, identifying producers, predators and prey.

 What are the main influences on changes to environment?

-- We will be contrasting London and the UK with St Lucia and Egypt to understand the geographical similarities and differences between them, through the study of the human and physical geography in each location.
+We will be contrasting London and the UK with India and Italy to understand the geographical similarities and differences between them, through the study of the human and physical geography in each location.